2023 King's Stand Stakes Betting Tips, Best Bookmakers & Free Bets

-The King's Stand Stakes is the second Group 1 to be held on Day 1 of the Royal Ascot carnival in June.
+The King's Stand Stakes is the second Group One to be held on Day One of Royal Ascot in June.

-Held over the short-course distance of 1000m, the King's Stand Stakes is one of the more exciting feature races on the card and it always attracts plenty of attention with punters.
+Held over the short-course distance of five furlongs, the King's Stand Stakes is one of the more exciting feature races on the card and it always attracts plenty of attention with punters.

 King's Stand Stakes Key Facts

 When the field has been finalised, we'll publish our guide to the 2023 King's Stand Stakes.